gheift/ght-acme.sh/README.md

 When every domain for which the certificate should be used is setup, the signing of the certifcate can be requested:

-`# /.letsencrypt.sh -a account.key -k server.key -c server.pem www.example.org www1.example.org example.org`
+`# /.letsencrypt.sh sign -a account.key -k server.key -c server.pem www.example.org www1.example.org example.org`

 If the script runs successfully the signed certificate is stored in the file server.pem and can be used with the server.
 Please note that the file only